 Fractured skull, multiple areas of edema and abrasions on his face and his arms

 |Lyudmila Dubinina (20)||ravine (75m)||Her foot was wrapped in a piece of Krivonishenko's underpants and she was wearing Krivonishenko's brown sweater that tested radioactive.||Major chest fractures

-Missing her tongue, eyes, part of the lips, as well as facial tissue and a fragment of skullbone; tongue removed while she was still alive
+Missing her tongue, eyes, part of the lips, as well as facial tissue and a fragment of skullbone; tongue was missing

 |Semyon Zolotaryov (38)||ravine (75m)||He was wearing Dubinina's faux fur coat and hat; camera on his neck.
 Zolotaryov and Thibeaux were almost fully clothed and wearing some kind of footwear.|

 |Alexander Kolevatov (24)||ravine (75m)||The waistband of his sweater and lower part of his trousers tested radioactive.||Hypothermia